bioleyl/jadis/README.md

-## Jadis
+# *Jadis*

-**Jadis** is a minimal JavaScript toolkit for building web interfaces using native Web Components — no virtual DOM, no reactivity system, no compile step.
+**Jadis** is a minimal JavaScript toolkit for building web interfaces using native Web Components: no virtual DOM, no reactivity system, no compile step.
 Just clean, readable, native code.

 > The web, like it used to be.

-## 🤔 Why Jadis?
+## Why *Jadis*?

 Modern frontend frameworks are powerful, but they come at a cost: